-PlatformQ Health is pleased to announce our education team will present a poster session at the 79th annual scientific session of the American Diabetes Association.
+PlatformQ Health is pleased to announce our education team will present a poster session at the 79th annual scientific session of the American Diabetes Association (ADA).
 The poster will detail a recent PlatformQ Health aligned educational activity for HCPs and patients in diabetes, that was released in collaboration with the renowned Joslin Diabetes Center.

 Inclusion of the Patient Voice: Aligned HCP and Patient Education in Diabetes will be available for viewing in the Diabetes Education poster section Saturday June 8 through Monday June 10.
 On Monday, June 10 from 12-1pm, Dr. Richard Beaser and Dr Alissa Segal of Joslin Diabetes Center, two of the poster authors, will be available to discuss the educational initiative and outcomes, and answer questions.
 As the moderator for both digital modules explored in our poster, Dr. Beaser will also be able to speak toward the experience of co-creating education with PlatformQ Health and participating in virtual panels.